nbenaglia/docker/docs/docker_image_resizing/presentation.md

 ## Inspect a docker image

-- `docker history <image_id>`: shows layers
+- `docker history <image_id>`: show layers

-- `docker inspect <image_id>`: displays low-level information on Docker objects
+- `docker inspect <image_id>`: display low-level information on Docker objects

 - Dive - a tool for exploring each layer in a docker image (https://github.com/wagoodman/dive)

-  - shows Docker image contents broken down by layer
+  - show Docker image contents broken down by layer

   - indicate what's changed in each layer